JamFox/docs.jamfox.dev/docs/content/homelab/proxmox.md

 - ashift: 12 ([Ashift tells ZFS what the underlying physical block size your disks use is.](https://jrs-s.net/2018/08/17/zfs-tuning-cheat-sheet/) It's in bits, so ashift=9 means 512B sectors (used by all ancient drives), ashift=12 means 4K sectors (used by most modern hard drives), and ashift=13 means 8K sectors (used by some modern SSDs).
 CT4000MX500 has sector size as follows - logical/physical: 512 bytes / 4096 bytes.)
 - Devices: `/dev/sdi /dev/sdj /dev/sdk /dev/sdl`

+### Clustering

+Proxmox supports clustering.
+For that to be useful, the modes have to have mostly mirroring setups.
+This applies especially for networking and storage.
+Migration between nodes is not possible if the network hardware is set to bridges that do not exist on the other machine.

 ## VM creation

 Main method for creating VMs in Proxmox is via cloning existing VM templates that were built using Packer.